Explore Web Design & Development

 - Use scripting languages and web services to transfer data and add interactive components to web pages.

-- Create and manipulate web media objects.
+- Create and manipulate web media objects using editing software.

-- Create advanced web components.
+- Combine multiple web technologies to create advanced web components.

 - Adobe Photoshop